Sutton House: Hackney’s Tudor Home

 Now a part of the thriving East London Community, Sutton House is full of weird juxtapositions.
 The best is the upstairs bedroom – kept as a 1980s squat – but there’s also Breaker’s Yard, a community space with a huge abandoned van in the middle.

 Sutton House was built in 1535 as a 3-story family home known as ‘the bryk place’.
-The owner was Ralph Sadleir, a name you might recognise from Hillary Mantel’s novels Wolf Hall and Bring Up The Bodies.
+The owner was Ralph Sadleir, a name you might recognise from Hilary Mantel’s novels Wolf Hall and Bring Up The Bodies.

 How the bryk place appeared in the 1530s

 Sadleir had been placed in the household of Thomas Cromwell at 14 and later helped Cromwell carry out duties in connections to the Dissolution of the Monasteries.
 He wanted Sutton House for his wife Helen Barre, also a part of Cromwell’s household.

 A portrait of an unknown man by Hans Holbein the Younger.
 It’s thought this could possibly be of Ralph Sadleir as Holbein painted a lot of Henry VIII’s court including Thomas Cromwell.

 This portrait inside Sutton House shows Ralph in later life as an MP.

 He was an important diplomat under Henry VIII, Edward VI, Mary I and Elizabeth I (and anyone that can survive through all of those wildly differing monarchs must have been a shrewd, diplomat!)

 Opposite the portrait of Ralph are two other Sadleir descendants; Sir Edwin and his wife Lady Mary.

 They’re included here because they were painted by a female artist; Mary Beale in 1687.
 Incredibly unusual for the time, Beale was one of only a few women able to make a living as a professional painter in the 17th century.